Services & Pricing

 Service Library

 You don't have to create everything from scratch.
-Sodium includes a library of pre-configured services covering common accountancy offerings - from annual accounts and tax returns to bookkeeping, payroll, and company secretarial work.
+Sodium includes an extensive library of pre-configured services covering common accountancy offerings - from annual accounts and tax returns to bookkeeping, payroll, and company secretarial work.

 Want to learn about other capabilities?